AlemTuzlak/react-igniter/README.md

 ## What is new?

-Release v1.0.5 is out!
+Release v1.0.6 is out!
 New features include the following:

-1. Added possibility to include/exclude index file.
+1. Added shortcut for getting into component creation `rig component [name]`
-2. Added the ability to check for package updates by running `rig -u`.
+2. Added shortcut for getting into api creation `rig api`
-3. Added the ability to install the latest version of react-igniter to your system.
+3. Added shortcut for getting into router creation `rig router`
-4. Extended configuration object to support inclusion of index file.
+4. Added shortcut for getting into config creation `rig config`

 For a detailed list of features and changes per version visit the CHANGELOG.MD file.